nunomiguel22/Asteroids_SDL_Port/README.md

 # Asteroids_SDL_Port
-Port/continuation of LCOM's minix project Asteroids, ported using SDL 2.0.
+Port/continuation of LCOM's project "Asteroids" for minix, based on the original 1979 game.
+This game uses SDL 2.0.

 ## Instructions:
 * config.txt contains the game's settings